 Editor's note: Another week has come and gone, and it's time to round up the top headlines from the past few days.
-Trending Houston tech and startup news on InnovationMap included innovators to know, a guest column responding to Winter Storm Uri, health care professionals overheard at a panel on COVID-19, and more.
+Trending Houston tech and startup news on InnovationMap included innovators to know, a guest column on attracting and retaining female tech talent, a roundup of Houston Innovation news, and more.

-In the week's roundup of Houston innovators to know, I'm introducing you to four innovators across industries recently making headlines — from space tech to startup development organizations.
-Continue reading.
+In this week's roundup of Houston innovators to know, I'm introducing you to three local innovators across industries — from medical device development to fintech — recently making headlines in Houston innovation.
+Click here to continue reading.

 In the latest round up of Houston innovation news you may have missed, Houston has been deemed an affordable city for tech careers, HighRadius has a new product, and more.
 Photo via Getty Images